RHaagmans/mc-spike/README.md

 ### Mock Community particle counts and reference names

+When analysing your own data, there are two additional files that the R reports depend on.
 The file `mock_community_particles_added.csv` contains three columns with info on the number of particles added to the Mock Community for each virus, and the number of strands (single our double).
 The file `mock_community_ref_to_virus.csv` contains a table translating the sequence ID in the mock community fasta file to an individual virus.
 The `--vlp_counts` and `--mc_refnames` options can be used to change the files.

 ## Running the pipeline